» The Donna Ford Attallah Educator Development Academy

 Dr. Michelle Samura - Coordinator of Student and Community Engagement

-The DFAATL Board has set forth a vision of “Changing the world by improving education through meaningful and reciprocal engagement among communities, schools and higher education”
+The DFAEDA Board has set forth a vision of “Changing the world by improving education through meaningful and reciprocal engagement among communities, schools and higher education.”

 Dr. Anaida Colon-Muniz

 Anaida Colón-Muñiz earned her Ed.D. in Curriculum Development from the Bilingual Education Professions Program at the University of Massachusetts, Amherst.
 During her tenure at Chapman University she has served in various roles for the College of Educational Studies, including coordinator of the Multiple Subject and Master of Arts in Teaching (MAT) programs and most recently as director of Community Education for Centro Comunitario de Educación, a community cultural and education center in downtown Santa Ana.
 She teaches graduate level courses in critical bilingual and multicultural education, second language development methods and culture, curriculum and politics in education for the doctoral program.
 Her broad research interests include bilingual multicultural education and teacher education, the maintenance of heritage languages, identity and culture, and English language development.
 She also focuses her work on language policy in education, and specifically the education, language and culture of Puerto Rico and Latinos in the US.
 In addition, she actively pursues issues of civil rights in education.
 Dr. Colón-Muñiz is a former public school administrator and elementary bilingual education teacher.